alexle/alexle.github.com/posts/first-half-marathon.markdown

 During the run through the Zoo, however, I completely forgot about the time.
 Perhaps I was too busy scanning for animals, or avoiding feet and bodies in front of me.
 When I emerged, I glanced at my watch and was shocked.
 I was almost 1/4 of the way done.

 I couldn't believe how quickly the miles went by.
 I felt unstoppable.
-As much as I wanted to push the pedal, a small voice inside me blared "DON'T DO IT".
+As much as I wanted to push the pedal, a small voice inside me kept shouting "DON'T DO IT".
 So I settled in and hit the cruise control button.

 It was the most enjoyable section of the race for me.
 Just me, my music, and three straight miles of pavement as far as the eyes could see.
 It was Euphoria.